At a glance

 Some veterinarians and rescue organisations add a black or blue tattoo to the inside of the ear as a way to identify that a cat has been spayed or neutered.
 An M inside the right ear indicates the cat has been microchipped, and a circle with a line through it in the left identifies a desexed cat although the shape of the tattoo may vary from country to country.

 Removal of the tip of the ear or a V-shaped notch in the side of the ear is the universal sign that a cat has been spayed or neutered.
 The ear notch is generally reserved for stray and feral cats so that it can be easily identified as spayed or neutered from a distance.

-It is easier to identify a neutered adult male due to their external testicles.
-When a male is desexed, they remove the testicles inside the scrotum (the pouch of skin which contains the testicles) but leave the scrotum intact.
+It is easier to identify neutered adult males due to their external testicles.
+When a male is desexed, they remove the testicles inside the scrotum (the pouch of skin that contains the testicles) but leave the scrotum intact.
 As you can see in the image below, the scrotum of the neutered cat is considerably smaller than that of the entire male.

 Midline or flank scar

 It is harder to identify a spayed female in the absence of an ear tattoo or ear notch as their reproductive organs are on the inside of the body.
 It may be possible to shave a small patch of fur on the flank (side) or midline to look for a small scar that will be approximately 1 inch (2.5 cm) long.
 Unfortunately, this scar may not always be visible.